manikantamaddula/RBD_LabAssignments/README.md

 # RBD_LabAssignments
-For lab assignments of real time bug data class in UMKC Fall 2016 Semester
+For lab assignments of real time big data class in UMKC Fall 2016 Semester